Not sure whether to choose the Ophena S or the Ophena S Pro?

 Which stirrup model should I choose?

-If you are a beginner, we recommend you to go with the standard version.
+Generally, the majority of riders choose the standard version and is happy with it.
 If you ride on a higher level or are an advanced show jumper or cross country rider we recommend the Pro version.
 Also, if you intend to ride the stirrups without the magnetic insoles (from time to time or always), the Pro version will provide you with the better grip and is highly recommended.

 That said, while the Ophena S Pro were launched in August 2021, the Ophena S have been around for much longer.
 The vast majority of our customers use the normal Ophena S and are very satisfied with them.